hathix/cs50-section/handouts/week4.md

 int profit = revenue - car_production_price * cars_sold;
 ```

-## Use smart comments
+## Comments: explain why, not what

-Good variable names are a good start, but you need good comments to really make your code readable.
-It's better to have too many comments than too few comments, but make sure your comments are explaining *why* your code is doing what it's doing, not just *what* it's doing.
+It's good to have a lot of comments, but make sure your comments are explaining *why* your code is doing what it's doing, not just *what* it's doing.

-Here's a snippet of code that has some **OK comments**.
-They're not very helpful because it's evident from the code what it's doing.
+The comments in the below snippet aren't very good, because they just repeat what the code is doing, and that much is obvious just from reading the code:

 ```c
 string original = "Cambridge";